Documentation Index

-Administration of User Defined Functions
+Management of User Defined Functions

 integration scenarios.

-With these functionalities, Enneo expands adaptability and allows the integration of specific company logic into AI-based customer service.
+With these functionalities, Enneo extends the adaptability and enables the integration of specific

 Calling User Defined Functions